pyexcel-renderers/pyexcel-gantt/.moban.d/gantt.rst

     p.save_as(file_name='tasks.csv',
               dest_file_name='tasks.gantt.html')

-Alternatively, you can do it with pyexcel's `command line interface`_:
+Alternatively, you can save the file as:

 .. code-block:: bash